 - Bohannon, for the first season at least, who opens up the show with tracking down the Union soldiers who killed his wife and son

-- Lily Bell as the rare Crusading Widow who following her husbands murder (right in front of her - she avoided the same fate by killing his murderer minutes after) makes it her mission to see that the railroad he died making plans for is completed.
+- Lily Bell as a Crusading Widow who following her husbands murder (right in front of her - she avoided the same fate by killing his murderer minutes after) makes it her mission to see that the railroad he died making plans for is completed.

 - Spartacus in the Starz series of the same name.
 So much so that he is offered the life of the wife responsible for his wife's slavery in order to stop his crusade and "balance the scales".